markusmoenig/CHIPcade/ChipReference.md

 - **SPRSET (Sd|Rs) ImageGroup**.
 Assign an image group to the sprite.
 - **SPRIMG (Sd|Rs) (Value|Rs)**.
 Set the index of the image in the current image group.
 Stops any animation.
 Default is 0.
 - **SPRANM (Sd|Rs) From To**.
 Set the animation range for the sprite and start animation.
-If the current image index is not inside the range set it to the animation start frame.
+If the current image index is not inside the range, set it to the animation start frame.
 - **SPRFPS (Sd|Rs) (Value|Rs)**.
 Set the fps for the sprite's animation.
 Default is 10.

 - **SPRACT (Sd|Rs) (Value|Rs)**.
 Activate / deactivate the sprite.
 A value of 0 deactivates the sprite, any other value will activate it.
 Every sprite is deactivated by default.